arnonym/ha-plugins/README.md

     "parsed_caller": "5551234456",
     "sip_account": 1,
     "type": "message",
-    "message": "message that has been played"
+    "message": "message that has been played",
+    "internal_id": "something-unique"
 }
 ```